Securing Your Code: Basic Principles Every Developer Should Know

 - Updating libraries and dependencies regularly

-By following these practices, you can significantly reduce the likelihood of security vulnerabilities in your code.
+By following these practices and integrating the tools above, you can significantly reduce the likelihood of security vulnerabilities in your code.

 Reading more: